 WithOneSeed community forestry program is the first social enterprise acting on climate change through community lead forestry in Timor-Leste.
 It is dedicated to improving the resilience of subsistence communities to make environments sustainable, to end poverty and hunger, to deliver open education and to create regional partnerships.

-xpand Foundation has developed the WithOneSeed program over the past nine years.
+xpand Foundation has developed the WithOneSeed program over the past ten years.
 It is a community participation program which assists subsistence farmers in the reforestation of their land.
 It is now the first internationally certified carbon farming program in Timor-Leste under the Gold Standard Foundation.

 It’s about environmental justice, social justice and economic justice and supports 10 of the 17 UN Sustainable Development Goals.
 WithOneSeed also embraces the Universal Declaration of Human Rights.
 Both of these international standards provide a framework for our work.

 Our long-term vision is to develop social enterprise models that can contribute to building village-based economies using environmental practices that are viable and support sustainable living.
 Putting an earned dollar in a person’s pocket empowers them to make decisions for their own future.
 It is beyond charity and aid.

 > increase education and training

 Our approach is simple in its theory and application.
 We’re planting trees and planting ideas.
 Our innovation comes from the annual incentive payments made to subsistence farmers who maintain the trees, paid from the sale of carbon credits into the international carbon market.
 If a subsistence farmer has to choose between planting a cash crop or planting trees that may take 20 years to provide a financial return, the choice is obvious.
 However, if we can make a cash crop from trees that sequester carbon, the equation is quite different.